High Demand For Land Pushes Prices Up

 What Is Greenfield And Brownfield Land?

 Not to confuse with green belt land though, which is protected land.
-Normally, this land is situated around cities and is protected to conserve the countryside around cities.
+Normally, this is situated around cities and is protected to conserve the countryside around cities.

 Why Is There Such High Demand For Land?